Home » Plan Your Trip

 We have a more thorough explanation of how this system works here, so be sure to check it out.

 Staying on site gives you much more flexibility.
 You have the freedom to run back to the hotel for naps or to enjoy a few hours at the pool.
-Some of the Disney hotels offer bed rails for your toddler so they don’t roll off the queen bed!
+Disney resort hotels offer bed rails for your toddler so they don’t roll off the queen bed!

 pirates of the Caribbean sign